-Only certain directors and officers of U. S. Steel, and Investor Relations, Corporate Communications, and Government Affairs personnel are authorized to communicate with investment analysts, investors, the news media, or government agencies on behalf of U. S. Steel.
+Only certain directors and officers of U. S. Steel, and Corporate Communications, Government Affairs, and certain Legal and Environmental Affairs personnel are authorized to communicate with the news media or government agencies on behalf of U. S. Steel.
 If you are contacted by any of these parties, you should not respond.
 Instead, refer the request to the appropriate aforementioned resource or the Legal Department.
-Additionally, any presentation proposed for non-U. S. Steel audiences must be approved by your department head and provided to Corporate Communications with adequate time to review, obtain comments from relevant departments (e.g., the Legal Department, Investor Relations), and obtain any necessary senior leadership approvals before it is presented externally.
+Additionally, any presentation proposed for non-U. S. Steel audiences must be approved by your department head and provided to Corporate Communications with adequate time to review, obtain comments from relevant departments (e.g., the Legal Department), and obtain any necessary senior leadership approvals before it is presented externally.
 The disclosure of confidential information through any form of social media, such as blogs, networking sites, or comment threads, is also prohibited.
-For more information, consult the Regulation FD policy, the Protection of Confidential Information policy, and the News Releases, Public Communication, and Social Media policy.
+For more information, consult the Protection of Confidential Information policy and the News Releases, Public Communication, and Social Media policy.